 How do we do that?
 Through the observer effect.
 Hebrews 11:3 speaks to this understanding of wave function collapse when it says that “we understand that what is seen is not made out of things that are visible.”
 What is seen – matter, particles, this natural world – is made out of what is unseen – waves of potential energy in the invisible spirit realm.

 So we see that wave function collapse is a picture in the natural world of what happens when we pray.
 In the realm of the spirit, every possibility is available to us in Christ — healing, provision, divine perspective.
 But we want to bring those heavenly resources into our physical dimension.
 We want these infinite possibilities of blessing in the spirit to collapse and materialize in our tangible world.
 Through our practiced observation and vision, these heavenly waves of glory collapse into a definite manifested miracle, a “particle” of healing or blessing, something that is concrete and available in our localized dimension of time and space.

 A Real Life Example

-I explore other aspects of the supernatural science of quantum physics in the first chapter of my book Hearing God Through Your Dreams.
-In a later chapter, I share a story that illustrates specifically what these things looks like in our real lives and how God designed the observer effect to work in our walk with Jesus.
+I explore other aspects of the supernatural science of quantum physics in my book Hearing God Through Your Dreams.
+I also share a story that illustrates specifically what these things looks like in our real lives and how God designed the observer effect to work in our walk with Jesus.

 One of my grad students is a medical missionary overseas.
 She had given a little girl all the medicine she had available, yet the child only continued to grow weaker.
 Having done all she could in the natural, she sent the two-year old home with her family.
 And then she prayed.